John Gregor has owned and operated ColdSnap Photography for over 25 years. He has 40 years experience as a professional photographer.

 Gregor currently spends his time in Bluff Utah, Mexico, and Duluth Minnesota.

-Randy Hagar has worked with and co-taught with Gregor for 20 years.
+Randy Hagar has a degree in biology from the University of Minnesota.
+His photographic work has been published in numerous regional and national magazines.
+He has worked with and co-taught with Gregor for over 25 years.
 They have taught photography at seminars, workshops, and accredited courses including courses at: University of Minnesota, North Hennepin Community College, Split Rock Arts Program, Arrowhead Regional Library System, the University of Minnesota Landscape Arboretum, General Mills and many others.